CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 ## Events

-All actions require an authentication token.
+All actions require an authentication token in the request header.
 This is obtained by successful login with any existing account's username and password.

 | Action   | Url                                   | Url keys    | JSON keys                                     |
 | -------- | ------------------------------------- | ----------- | --------------------------------------------- |